 Love Thy Neighbor

-2025 Exhibition
+october 2025 Exhibition

-to benefit israel/promote unity
+to benefit israel/battle prejudice

 Since the October 7, 2023 attack on Israel, my focus has been on expressing the country's beauty and culture,